michaelsaccio/small-projects/2024-05-20_OCR-Convert-Search/README.md

 # 2024-05-20_OCR-Convert-Search

 ## Overview
 This Python script processes PDF and DOCX files to identify and extract documents containing specific keywords.
 It performs OCR on non-searchable PDFs, converts DOCX files to text, and searches for the defined keywords.
+It has been used many times to search through thousands of office files spanning over a decade in origin, saving countless manhours and project funds.

 ## Features
 - **OCR Conversion**: Converts non-searchable PDFs to text using OCR.